SnowyMouse/invader/CONTRIBUTING.md

 #### C/C++ conventions
 - Static and global variables defined in your code may not be modified
+    - The reason for this is because it's usually not thread safe, and singletons are often a result of poor design
 - Directory separators in `#include` statements must use forward slashes (e.g. `#include "tag/compiled_tag.hpp"`)
-- Do not use Windows-specific types such as `DWORD` unless specifically using Windows API functions and structs
-- Never assume the size of fundamental types like `int`, `short`, `size_t`, etc. Use [fixed-width integer types](https://en.cppreference.com/w/cpp/types/integer) whenever you need a specific size.
+- Use [fixed-width integer types](https://en.cppreference.com/w/cpp/types/integer) whenever you need a specific size of integer.
+Never assume the size of fundamental types like `int`, `short`, `size_t`, etc.

 ##### Headers
 - Avoid defining things in the global namespace